horizoncrafts/docker-mssql-with-initdb/README.md

 ## The Server

-This Docker image is designed to do the same as the origianl SQL Server image (https://hub.docker.com/_/microsoft-mssql-server), additionaly enabling you to provide the database initialization scripts in a convenient manner.
+This Docker image is designed to do the same as the origian SQL Server image (https://hub.docker.com/_/microsoft-mssql-server), additionaly enabling you to provide the database initialization scripts in a convenient manner.

-Simply copy your sql files into /docker-entrypoing-initdb and they will be executed in lexicografical order during container startup (`docker run`), not during image build time!
+Simply copy your sql files into `/docker-entrypoing-initdb` and they will be executed in lexicografical order during container startup (`docker run`), not during image build time!

 ```
  FROM horizoncrafts/mssql-with-initdb